Kong/lua-resty-timer-ng/README.md

         end

         -- run after 100 ms
-        timer_sys:once("example-once", callback_once, 0.1)
+        local name, err = timer_sys:once("example-once", 0.1, callback_once)

+        if not name then
+            ngx.log(ngx.ERR, err)
+        end

         -- run every 1s
-        timer_sys:every("example-every", callback_every, 1)
+        name , err = timer_sys:every("example-every", 1, callback_every)

+        if not name then
+            ngx.log(ngx.ERR, err)
+        end
     }
 }
 ```

 ## Description

-This library is implemented using the timer wheel algorithm,
+This system is based on the timer wheel algorithm.
-which uses the small number of timers created by OpenResty API `ngx.timer.at` to manage a large number of tasks.
+which uses the small number of timers
+created by OpenResty API `ngx.timer.at` to manage a large number of timed tasks.

+In other words, it can reduce the number of fake requests.

 * Efficiently, create, pause, start and cancel a timer takes O(1) time.
 * Concurrency control, you can limit the number of threads.
 * Easy to debug
     * Get statistics such as maximum, minimum, average, and variance of the runtime for each timer.
     * Some information that is useful for debugging, such as where the timer was created and the call stack at that time.
-* If the expiration time is greater than 24 hours then the native timer is used.
-* If the expiration time is less than 100ms and not equal to `0` then the native timer is used.

 ## Statistics